 Step 2: Let a small percentage through

-Now that we have some more supporting evidence, we might have the confidence to implement the new acceptance criteria in real-time.
+Now that we have some more supporting evidence, we might have the confidence to implement the new acceptance criteria in real-time (to reduce false declines).
 At this point, many still feel nervous about letting too many through.
 An alternative to letting everything through is allowing a percentage of the rejections through that met the acceptance criteria.

 The proportion needs to be high enough to get a significant number of transactions through, but small enough to keep risk low.
 We can use the historical test to help figure out what that number should be.
 In our previous example, we were rejecting 10,000 transactions a month, and 20% (or 2,000) met the acceptance criteria of low confidence score and low network score.
 If you want to let no more than 500 rejected transactions through, it might be good to say that we will let through every fourth (or 25%) that meet the acceptance criteria.